Powerful Women in Paintings

 To many of us, the Christian religious and cultural celebration called Christmas is surely one of our favorite times of the year.
 Burl Ives famously sang “Have a holly, jolly Christmas… It’s the best time of the year…” So, let’s sum up these jolly holidays and look again at what Christmas in art looks like.

 One of the best ways to do this is to look at some beautiful pieces of art.
 Which things remind you of Christmas the most?
 If it happens to be angels, snow, and the Christmas spirit – that’s what we can find in the paintings shown below.

 Did you know that during the Middle Ages, King Richard II of England organized a Christmas celebration, at which in 1377, three hundred sheep were eaten?
 It seems that not much has changed since then!

 A Flemish village covered in snow is one of the first paintings from Western art to present a snowy landscape.
 Bruegel depicted the scene out of his local, daily life on a cold winter’s day, adding only Joseph and the pregnant Virgin Mary on a donkey.
 The scene is described in Luke 2, 1-5.

-This beautiful piece is a transition from the Gothic period into the Renaissance due to the stylistic transformations between those periods.
+This beautiful piece is a transition from the late Gothic style into the Renaissance due to the stylistic transformations between those periods.
 We can see a complex use of light and perspective, but still the rendering of objects is quite stiff and decorative.
 The delicate and innocent Mary is presented in an outdoor environment receiving a blessing from Gabriel.
 What was novel about Fra Angelico was that he depicted the figures in an outdoor setting.